canonical/cloud-init/doc/rtd/topics/format.rst

 This content is a ``include`` file.

 The file contains a list of urls, one per line.
 Each of the URLs will be read, and their content will be passed through this same set of rules.
-Ie, the content read from the URL can be gzipped, mime-multi-part, or plain text.
+I.e., the content read from the URL can be gzipped, mime-multi-part, or plain text.
 If an error occurs reading a file the remaining files will not be read.